xyr11/xtrike-bot/README.md

 The code is licensed under [MIT License](https://github.com/xyr11/xtrike-bot/blob/main/LICENSE).

 ## Credits
 Huge thank you to [Worn Off Keys's discord.js playlist](https://www.youtube.com/playlist?list=PLaxxQQak6D_f4Z5DtQo0b1McgjLVHmE8Q), to [the *An Idiot's Guide* guide](https://anidiots.guide/), and finally to [Discord.js Guide](https://discordjs.guide/), especially with the new and spicy v13 stuff.
-A huge thank also to [Replit](https://replit.com) for the bot hosting.
+A huge thanks also to [Replit](https://replit.com) for the bot hosting.

-[^1]: Supported sites: Facebook, Twitter, Tiktok.
-DISCLAIMER: The bot only temporarily saves the videos generated from this feature so that it can be send on Discord.
-You are entirely responsible for any and all content generated from these links.
+[^1]: Supported sites: facebook.com, twitter.com, tiktok.com.
+Disclaimer: The bot only shares the source url of the video from the post containing it.